 As we were preparing for the new fall season, we were most looking forward to ABC's new programming.
 However, we ended up be being pleasantly surprised at what NBC had to offer: a multitude of new and different shows that really piqued our interest.

 Premise: A one-hour, action-comedy series about Chuck Bartowski (Zachary Levi) – a computer geek who is catapulted into a new career as the government’s most vital secret agent.
 When Chuck opens an e-mail subliminally encoded with government secrets, he unwittingly downloads an entire server of sensitive data into his brain.
 Now, the fate of the world lies in the unlikely hands of a guy who works at a Buy more Electronics store.
 Instead of fighting computer viruses, he must now confront assassins and international terrorists.
+NBC.com

 Just how much did we enjoy "Chuck?"
 Enough that it will be replacing "Prison Break" on our Watch Live list.
-Yeah, it's
+Yeah, it's that good.

 Cameo alert!: Matthew Bomer (late of ABC's short-lived "Traveler") pops in as Bryce Larkin, Chuck's old college roomie/assumed-to-be-accountant, but actually rogue CIA spy who passes on the gov't secrets to an unsuspecting Chuck.